romanovk/KGModal/readme.md

+This fork up version to 1.2.0 and it provides a change that is not contained in 1.1.0 through pod

 KGModal is an easy drop in control that allows you to display any view in a modal popup.
 The modal will automatically scale to fit the content view and center it on screen with nice animations!

 ![](https://raw.github.com/kgn/KGModal/master/Screenshot.jpg)